SoloBaChi/animal-kingdom-model/README.md

 # animal-kingdom-model
-##The class is divided into twwo main groups :
+##The class is divided into two main groups :
 Chordates and Non-chordates